Cultural Differences in – Japan, Korea, and China – November 2018

-No free refills of soft drinks
+No free refills on still or sparkling water or soft drinks

 The breakfast buffet is cold meats and cheeses and bread and some cereals and yogurts and at times bacon and sausages.
 No peanut butter or jams.

-You do not see many American franchises other than subway Mcs and Starbucks
+Few American franchises other than subway Mcs and Starbucks

 Gas stations will charge you 50 cents to use the bathroom.